wmcconn/reference-architectures/data/streaming_azuredatabricks/README.md

 4. Extract the zip file to the `DataFile` directory.

-    > [!NOTE]
-    > This zip file contains other zip files.
+    > Note: This zip file contains other zip files.
 Don't extract the child zip files.

     The directory structure should look like the following: